Theoretical studies of small molecules

 wavefunctions, electron densities and density matrices from high-level

-calculations (typically using SC and CASSCF calculations as a testing ground).
+calculations (typically using SCGVB and CASSCF calculations as a testing ground).

 Most recently we have been using domain-averaged Fermi hole (DAFH) analysis